 As soon as practicable, but in no event later than ten (10) days following Landlord's approval of the Final Plans, Tenant shall, at its sole cost and expense, submit the Final Plans to all appropriate governmental authorities and other persons and entities having jurisdiction or other approval rights over the Shopping Center (herein collectively referred to as the "Approving Parties") and obtain all permits and approvals (the "Permits and Approvals") necessary or appropriate to allow the construction, installation and completion (collectively "construction") of the Tenant's Improvements.
 Tenant shall, at its sole cost and expense, expeditiously and diligently comply with all requirements and conditions related to obtaining the Permits and Approvals for the Final Plans, subject to the right of Landlord to approve any changes thereto.
-If such Permits and Approvals are not obtained within ninety (90) days following Landlord's approval of the Final Plans, then Landlord shall have the option of terminating the Lease at any time thereafter, but prior to Tenant obtaining such Permits and Approvals for the Final Plans, upon at least ten (10) days' prior written notice thereof to Tenant.
+If such Permits and Approvals are not obtained within one hundred twenty (120) days following Landlord's commencement of construction of Landlord’s Work, Tenant and Landlord shall each have the option of terminating the Lease at any time thereafter, but prior to Tenant obtaining such Permits and Approvals for the Final Plans, upon at least ten (10) days' prior written notice thereof to the other party.
+Should Tenant elect to terminate, Landlord shall have the right, by written notice given within ten (10) days following Landlord’s receipt of such notice, to elect to seek such Permits and Approvals on Tenant’s behalf (and Tenant agrees to reasonably cooperate with Landlord in such endeavors).
+Should Landlord make such election, Landlord shall have sixty (60) days following such election to obtain such Permits and Approvals.
+Should Landlord not obtain such permits and approvals during such time period (as the same may be extended for Tenant caused delays), this Lease shall terminate at the end of such sixty (60) day period.
 In the event of such termination each party shall be released of all further liability arising under the Lease (except for those liabilities accruing prior to the termination), all prepaid rent and the Security Deposit will be returned to Tenant, and Landlord and Tenant will each bear its own costs to the date of such termination.

 Upon Landlord's approval of the Final Plans, Tenant shall expeditiously and diligently select contractors licensed under the laws of the State of California to bid the construction of the items set forth in the Final Plans.
 In the event the Final Plans require modification in order to obtain all requisite Permits and Approvals and such modifications are acceptable to Landlord and Tenant, then the modified Final Plans shall be resubmitted to the bidding contractors for revisions, if any, in their bids.
-Such construction shall include, without limitation, compaction of the soil and grading of the Premises pad.

 Within five (5) days after the availability of all Permits and Approvals for the Tenant's Improvements, Tenant shall obtain such Permits and Approvals and shall enter into a contract with a contractor mutually acceptable to Landlord and Tenant, which contract must contain terms which are mutually acceptable to Landlord and Tenant.
-Within ten (10) days after obtaining all such Permits and Approvals, such contractor shall commence construction of the Tenant's Improvements and diligently prosecute same to completion.
+Within ten (10) days after obtaining all such Permits and Approvals and Landlord’s delivery of the Premises to Tenant, such contractor shall commence construction of the Tenant's Improvements and diligently prosecute same to completion.
 Tenant shall bear and promptly pay the cost of construction of the Tenant's Improvements, including, without limitation, the cost of all utilities consumed at the Premises following the substantial completion of Landlord's Work.
 Tenant and Tenant's contractor shall comply and conform with all requirements of the Occupational Safety and Health Act.
 Landlord shall have no obligation whatsoever to make any improvements for, or construct any portion of, the Tenant's Improvements.